7.14.01 Park West – Hazard Communication

 Face Shields: Face shields meeting ANSI Z87.1 shall be used by employees in all departments, as outlined under Universal Precautions, and in any situation where Safety Data Sheets require (Disinfectable)

 Safety Glasses: Safety glasses meeting ANSI Z87.1 shall be used by employees in any situation where the potential for eye injury exists, including (but not limited to) all power equipment operation, and all sawing, drilling, and cutting operations.
 (Single employee use) or (Disinfectable)

 Steel-toe shoes and protectors: All employees shall wear steel-toed shoes/protectors meeting ANSI Z41.1 when required to protect feet from injury (Group use)

 NATURAL GAS: Natural gas is present in unlabeled pipes throughout the facility.
 Natural gas has a distinctive odor.
 It is highly flammable and can ignite explosively.

 Do not damage piping; do not hang from, stand on, strike, or attach anything to pipes.
 Do not use torches on or near these pipes.
 Do not attempt to relight the pilot light on the hot water heater.
 Qualified maintenance personnel are available at any time to perform repair or service tasks.

 For additional information on the contents of any unlabeled pipe contact the Safety Director.

 Informing Contract Labor/Contractors

-The Safety Director will be responsible for notifying contractors of the existence of our program and the requirements for chemicals introduced into the work place.
-Contractors shall be informed of any chemical hazard they may be exposed.
-Contractors shall not introduce any chemical into the work place unless it is appropriately labeled and a current SDS is on-site.
+The Safety Director will be responsible for notifying contractors of the existence of our program and the requirements for chemicals introduced into the workplace.
+Contractors shall be informed of any chemical hazard they may be exposed to.
+Contractors shall not introduce any chemical into the workplace unless it is appropriately labeled and a current SDS is on-site.